ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

-# Build extensions
+# Custom extensions

 ## toc

 ## Introduction
 You can build your own extensions from scratch with the `Node`, `Mark`, and `Extension` classes.
 Just pass an object with your configuration and custom code.
-Read the guide on [extending the functionality](/guide/extend-extensions) to learn more about all the things you can control.
+Read the [ovewrite & extend](/guide/extend-extensions) guide to learn more about all the things you can control.

 And if everything is working fine, don’t forget to [share it with the community](https://github.com/ueberdosis/tiptap/issues/819).